Nucleon Transversity Distribution in the Continuum and Physical Mass Limit from Lattice QCD

-{\em Numerical result:} Our final result for the physical isovector quark transversity PDF $\delta u(x)-\delta d(x)$ {(normalized to nucleon isovector tensor charge $g_T$)} is shown in Fig.~\ref{fig:mtchdPDF}, together with the results of recent global analyses from the JAM collaboration (JAM20~\cite{Cammarota:2020qcw} and JAM22~\cite{Gamberg:2022kdb}).
+{\em Numerical result:} Our final result for the physical isovector quark transversity PDF $\delta u(x)-\delta d(x)$ {(normalized by nucleon isovector tensor charge $g_T$)} is shown in Fig.~\ref{fig:mtchdPDF}, together with the results of recent global analyses from the JAM collaboration (JAM20~\cite{Cammarota:2020qcw} and JAM22~\cite{Gamberg:2022kdb}).
 JAM20 is the global analysis that finds, for the first time, agreement between phenomenology and lattice calculation of all nucleon tensor charges $\delta u, \delta d$ and the isovector combination $g_T$.
 JAM22 provides an update to JAM20 by including certain new data sets and constraints from the Soffer bound and lattice $g_T$ result.
-Given the sensitivity of the results to the choice of data sets, we tend to view the difference between the two curves as a systematic uncertainty from global fits.
-As can be seen from the figure, our result lies between the two global analyses and agree with both within $1\sim2\sigma$ error. {Note that we have plotted two shaded bands at the endpoint regions to indicate that LaMET predictions are not reliable there (taken as $x\in [-0.1,0.1]$ and $x\in [0.9, 1]$).} Our error band includes both statistical and systematic uncertainties, where the latter have four different sources.
-The first is the renormalization scale dependence, which is estimated by varying the scale to 3 GeV and is the dominant systematic error in the region $x>0.2$.
-The second error comes from the extrapolation to continuum, infinite momentum, and physical mass, which is relatively small. {We refer the readers to Figs.~\ref{fig:piondepxspace}-\ref{fig:adepxspace} in Supplemental Material for details of this extrapolation.} The third error is from the choice of $z_s$ in the hybrid renormalization scheme.
-We choose $z_s=0.3$~fm and vary it down to $z_s=0.18$~fm and take the difference as a systematic error.
-Lastly, the large $\lambda$ extrapolation also introduces some error that mainly affects the small-$x$ region $-0.2<x<0.2$.
+Given the sensitivity of the results to the choice of data sets, we tend to view the difference between the two curves as an indication of systematic uncertainties from global fits.
+As can be seen from the figure, our result lies between the two global analyses and agrees with both within $1\sim2\sigma$ error.
+Note that we have plotted two shaded bands at the endpoint regions to indicate that LaMET predictions are not reliable there (taken as $x\in [-0.1,0.1]$ and $x\in [0.9, 1]$), which are estimated from the observation that the higher-twist terms in LaMET factorization Eq.~\eqref{eq:matching} are of $\mathcal{O}(1)$, {\it{i.e.,}} ${\Lambda_{\mathrm{QCD}}/(xP_z)}\sim 1$ and ${\Lambda_{\mathrm{QCD}}/((1-x)P_z)}\sim 1$ with the highest momentum in this work $P_z=2.83\mathrm{GeV}$.
+This estimation is consistent with the recent approach incorporating the renormalization group resummation (RGR) procedure~\cite{Su:2022fiu}, as can be seen from the Supplemental Material~\cite{supp}.
+Our error band includes both statistical and systematic uncertainties, where the latter have four different sources.
+The first is the renormalization scale dependence, which is estimated by varying the scale to 3 GeV.
+The second error comes from the extrapolation to continuum, infinite momentum, and physical mass, which is relatively small.
+The third error is from the choice of $z_s$ in the hybrid renormalization scheme.
+We choose $z_s=0.3$~fm, vary it down to $z_s=0.18$~fm and take the difference as a systematic error.
+Lastly, the large $\lambda$ extrapolation also introduces some error that mainly affects the small-$x$ region $-0.2\lesssim x\lesssim0.2$.
 We have chosen different regions to do the extrapolation to estimate this error.
-In the negative $x$ region, our result is consistent with zero, which puts a strong constraint on the sea flavor asymmetry.
-JAM plans to update their global analysis by including spin asymmetry data from STAR~\cite{Gamberg:2022kdb}.
-It will be very interesting to see how their new analysis compares with our lattice result.
+More details of the systematic uncertainties can be found in the Supplemental Material~\cite{supp}.